adityaponnada/adityaponnada.github.io/_pages/projects.md

         Signaligner Pro: AI-assisted sensor data labeling
       </p>
       <p markdown="1" style="margin: 0;">
-        How can we make data labeling seamless?
-Created Signaligner Pro, an open-source tool for AI-assisted labeling of wearable sensor data, enabling efficient annotation of activities like walking/running.
-It combines manual precision with AI automation to handle large datasets, addressing the need for high-quality labels in activity-recognition algorithms.
-Now adopted by multiple NIH-funded studies, the tool accelerates the development of robust AI models through human-AI collab.
+        How can we make data labeling scalable and reliable for ML?
+Built Signaligner Pro, an open-source, AI-assisted tool for labeling wearable sensor data at scale.
+The system supports efficient annotation of activities such as walking and running by combining human-in-the-loop precision with automated model suggestions.
+Signaligner Pro is now used in multiple NIH-funded studies, for high-quality label generation and supporting the development of more robust and generalizable ML models through human–AI collaboration.
 [Try it here](https://signaligner.org/)
       </p>
     </div>
   </div>